offensive-packaging/documentation/openvpn/index.md

  --management-client-auth : gives management interface client the responsibility
                             to authenticate clients after their client certificate has been verified.
- --management-client-pf : management interface clients must specify a packet
-                          filter file for each connecting client.
  --plugin m [str]: Load plug-in module m passing str as an argument
                    to its initialization function.
  --vlan-tagging  : Enable 802.1Q-based VLAN tagging.